tomdrc1/RustyWebServer/README.md

 The server will serve all of the files that you have inside of the `htmlFiles` directory, currently you can find there a template to a forum website I've written.

 Finally, the IP and port are hardcoded inside of the `main.rs` file.
-This is bad practice and I should take it out to a .env file, but the last time I touched this project was 6 years since I'm writing this README.
+This is a bad practice and I should take it out to a .env file, but the last time I touched this project was 6 years ago at the time I'm writing this README.

 ## Build